oracle-livelabs/database/oci-adb-iam/lab2_oci-wallet-and-enable-iam/lab2_oci-wallet-and-enable-iam.md

     cat sqlnet.ora
     ```

-4. Append tnsname.ora so than an authorization token can be used to access the datbase.
+4. Append the TOKEN_AUTH parameter to the ADB instance's tnsname.ora entry so that an authorization token can be used instead of a password.

     ```
     head -1 tnsnames.ora.orig | sed -e 's/)))/)(TOKEN_AUTH=OCI_TOKEN)))/' > tnsnames.ora